medinastr/python-begin/README.md

-This repository has my beggining on python.
+This repository has my beginning on python with some exercises I did.